GpaDoctor/PythonJamfHKIS/README.md

 set JPS_USERNAME=yourUsername
 set JPS_PASSWORD=yourPassword

+Fill in the .xlsx file from the web.
+Download the .xlsx file from the web.
+Use pwd in terminal to get the path of the file.
-specify the path in main.py
+Specify the path in main.py.                                    xlsx_file_path = the_path
+Change the endpoint in the pro.py file                          endpoint = "/api/preview/mdm/commands"

-run the main.py and you are good to go
+Run the main.py and you are good to go.

+# Remarks
-* When executing reset_computer.py
+- When executing reset_computer.py
         For a local user account to be created on the specified mac.
         In Jamf Pro, open seetings type script to located the script uploaded by the reset_computer.py.
         Create a policy under computer, under policies.
         Specify the Name, and under trigger select Startup, Login and enrollment complete.
 Under Execution Frequency select Once per computer.
         Under the scripts, click + located on the top right hand corner.
         Find the name of the script and add.
-(By cmd + f)
-In the scope, under target computer select a computer group or a specific computer.
+(By cmd + f) In the scope, under target computer select a computer group or a specific computer.
         Under selected Deployment targets add the computer group or sepcific computer you want.
         Click Save on the bottom right hand corner.

         On the spcified computer,
         Open terminal.
         Type sudo jamf recon
         And in the console, find the jamf file to see what is going on.

-* Remarks
 - INCASE unable to refresh authentication.
 Restart VS Code completely and retype the authentication.
 - INCASE import does not work.
 Click the bottom right hand corner Python 3.12.4 64-bit.
 Choose Global, then choose back Recommened.
 - Beware of Captitalization.
 Especially in  with Pro(JPS_URL, JPS_USERNAME,JPS_PASSWORD) as pro: and with Classic(JPS_URL, JPS_USERNAME,JPS_PASSWORD) as classic: